igorwojda/kotlin-coding-challenges/README.md

    ice preview of markdown files (files containing puzzles description)

 ## Problem structure
-Each problem is located in separate package and it contains 3 files ([screen](./misc/images/SampleTask.png)):
+Each puzzle is located in separate package and it contains 3 files ([screen](./misc/images/SampleTask.png)):
-* `Problem.md` - description of the problem
+* `Puzzle.md` - description of the problem
-* `Problem.kt` - contains empty method/class where problem should be solved and set of tests to run
+* `Puzzle.kt` - contains empty method/class where problem should be solved and set of tests to run
-* `ProblemSolution.kt` - file that contains one or more problem solutions (encapsulated in Kotlin `object` just to avoid conflicts with other coding puzzles)
+* `PuzzleSolution.kt - file that contains one or more problem solutions (encapsulated in Kotlin `object` just to avoid conflicts with other coding puzzles)

 ## Running tests

-Open `Problem.kt` file for a any problem.
+Open `Puzzle.kt` file for a any problem.
 Locate class with `Test` suffix (`ProblemTest`).
 Click on the green green arrow close to line number to run one or more tests in the class ([screen](./misc/images/RunTest.png)).
 After running the test you can rerun last configuration using `Run command` (`⌘ + R`).